stepanoffweb/Layout_Practise/README.md

 # Layout_Practise
   This repo is a collection of sites.
 To see separate project just go to it's branch and follow the instruction.
 ## FirstPortfolio (first_portfolio branch):
   Simple 3-sections layout with WOW and Animation libs.
 ## Glo_pricing (glo_pricing branch):
   Simple 3-screens adaptive page on flexbox technology.
 ## Css_NewYear (new_year branch):
   Training with CSS3 properties as 'transform-style: preserve-3d', 'backface-visibility: hidden' and JS prosessing coordinates of cursor position.
+## copter:
+  5-screens layout with jQuery, slick-carousel, libraries & SCSS, Gulp tools.
 ## LandingPage_skinali (skinali branch):
   Simple example of a landing page with header, footer and 12 sections from Glo Academy.
 It has a combined slider (slick and twentytwenty jQuery libs) and Spikme widget.